Krishnaraj017/MITE-Chatbot/README.md

 - **Exam and Assignment Reminders**: Automated reminders are sent to students for upcoming exams, assignment due dates, and project deadlines.
 - **Campus Navigation**: A campus navigation feature helps users find their way around the MITE campus, providing directions and maps.
 - **Library Catalog and Reservation**: Integration with the library system enables users to search for books, access digital resources, and reserve books online.
-- **Placement and Internship Updates**: Users receive information about placement drives, internship opportunities, and recruitment news from companies visiting MITE.
+- **Placement and Internship Updates**: Users receive information about placement drives, internship opportunities, and recruitment news from companies visiting
-- **Alumni Network**: Students and recent graduates can connect with MITE's alumni network, seeking mentorship and guidance.
-- **Research Project Collaboration**: Students can explore ongoing research projects at MITE and connect with faculty members for collaboration.
-- **News and Announcements**: Users are kept informed about the latest news, events, and important updates from MITE through a dedicated news section or push notifications.
-- **Student Feedback and Grievance Redressal**: A platform is provided for students to submit feedback, suggestions, or grievances to the college administration.
-- **Student Forum or Discussion Board**: A forum or discussion board facilitates academic discussions and peer-to-peer support.
-- **Social Media Integration**: Users can share information from the app to social media platforms, spreading awareness about MITE.

 ## Installation and Setup

 1. Clone the repository: